-The actuary should use this materiality standard to determine whether there is a significant risk of material adverse deviation.
-This materiality standard may not be appropriate for use in evaluating materiality in other contexts.
+The actuary should use the selected materiality standard to determine whether there is a significant risk of material adverse deviation.
+This materiality standard may not be appropriate for use in evaluating materiality in the reserve evaluation or in other contexts.

-3.10 Material Adverse Deviation-The actuary should determine whether there are significant risks and uncertainties that could result in material adverse deviation.
-When making this determination, the actuary should take into account both quantitative and qualitative factors to assess whether the loss and loss adjustment expense reserves could be understated by more than the materiality standard.
+3.11 Material Adverse Deviation-The actuary should determine whether there are significant risks and uncertainties that could result in material adverse deviation.
+When making this determination, the actuary should take into account both quantitative and qualitative factors to assess whether there are significant risks that could result in future outcomes being greater than what is provided for in the total reserves within the scope of the statement of actuarial opinion by more than the materiality standard.
+The actuary should take into account the scope of the statement of actuarial opinion, the intended purpose and intended users of the statement of actuarial opinion, and the requirements of applicable law.